-We recorded share-based compensation expenses of approximately RMB20.6 million in 2020, RMB14.7 million in 2021 and negative RMB5.9 million (negative US\$0.9 million) in 2022.
-We recorded negative share-based compsensation in 2022 primarily due to the expiration of all of the share options granted to employees.
+We recorded share-based compensation expenses of approximately RMB14.7 million in 2021, negative RMB5.9 million in 2022 and nil in 2023.
+We recorded negative share-based compensation in 2022 primarily due to the expiration of all of the share options granted to employees.
 The 2008 share incentive plan was terminated on the tenth anniversary of the effective date in October 2018.
 The awards granted prior to the termination date are still subject to the 2008 share incentive plan.